 The answer?
 Feed your models external datasets that can give them greater context — everything from shopping trends to social media and even census and demographic data — and therefore offer you deeper insights.
 However, where does one acquire this data?
 And how do you best use it?

 You could certainly look for open databases and collect terabytes of raw data, which are readily available across the web for free or for a fee.
 You would probably quickly run into a variety of issues, from an excess of irrelevant data to the sheer difficulty of cleaning such a massive database to make it usable.
 Even so, you may think that it’s just the easiest path to getting the data you need.
-However, there’s a better way — you just have to find the right data catalog for your needs.
+However, there’s a better way — you just have to find the right machine learning data catalogs for your needs.

 If you choose the external database path, however, you would soon find some not-so-great news.
 All of those massive sources chock full of data?
 They might not be as useful as you thought.
 The problem isn’t that they don’t have enough data — quite the opposite.
 These giant databases might have too much data, making it hard to determine what’s relevant, and how much work you need to do to make it usable by your models.